IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 ### DM-UY 1143 B Ideation and Prototyping
 ##### Spring 2020 • Katherine Bennett • Mon/Wed 4:30PM-6:20PM • 2 MetroTech, Room 802

+#### Semester Week 6 | Week 5: Future Project: Prototype & Complexity of Stories

+* Annotated Bibliography - 6 new sources (different topics than last week).
+Look at your Headlines and Timeline.
+What there can be researched to add value?
+Your plot should be thickening.
+What can give your story a twist?

+* Moodboard: Elaborate on your moodboard.
+There should be diversity, as well as repetition.
+What does your world look like?
+What is going on in your world?
+These Moodboards should be active and diverse.

+* Read [Module 9](http://teaching.polishedsolid.com/ip/mod9/content/index.html#/?_k=fuqopr) & Prototyping.
+Develop one of the paper prototypes from the exercise in class and iterate upon it.
+Create and expand upon it on paper.
+Create a low-fi physical version.
+Document this on your process site with a description & reflection.
+What is the object and what is the significance?

+* Storyline - create a post that describes the loose storyline that you are creating.

+* Time Line

+Develop your timeline to include your latest developments.
+Do another iteration.
+If the previous version was super rough, make this one more pleasing visually.

 #### Semester Week 5 | Week 4: Future Project: Dive Deeper

 * Recap: Mind-mapping; concept mapping; card sorting; reflection